TomoBabel/TomoBabel/docs/source/dev/writing_converters.rst

 #.
 Write doncumentations for the converter.
 Make a folder in `docs/source/converters` with full documentation and update `docs/source/index.rst` to display it.

+#.
+Write tests for your converter.
+Make a dir in ``tomobabel/tests/converters`` and put them there.